Up to 90% off top deals

 With that thought in mind, I’d like to offer the following 10 working from home tips that I try (not always successfully) to apply each day.

-It’s much harder to stay focused as the afternoon approaches when working from home as opposed to in an office.
+It’s much harder working form home to stay focused as the afternoon approaches than it is in an office.
 The weather improves.
 You get more peckish.
 Your body yearns to go for a walk or exercise.
 Kids get home or, if they’re already at home, start getting cabin fever.
 The 9 to 5 just may not be as effective at home for you as it is in the controlled environment of a workplace.

-I like to get up and get stuck into a few hours of work before 9am and then give myself some space during the middle of the day to take a breather and recoup, or to take the pressure off performing at the end of a day.
+I like to get up; get stuck into a few hours of work before 9:00am and then give myself some space during the middle of the day to take a breather and recoup.
+Or to take the pressure of performing at the end of a day.

 An obvious starting point is to compare broadband plans and to see what else is available on the market.
 While getting something new installed may take some time, it could also be possible to upgrade your existing plan with the same ISP to a faster category in the interim.
 It will cost more, but that investment could be worth it.

 There are other options available to you outside of upgrading your ISP.
 Many people use underpowered routers to distribute their Wi-Fi around the home.
-Older models work on slower 802.11 standards (such as a, b and g) rather than the newer n and ac standards of most current-day technology.
+Older models work on slower 802.11 standards (such a, b and g) rather than the newer n and ac standards of most current day technology.
 Your router could be bottlenecking your speed, so check what else is out there.

-However, after work, go for it!
+After work, however, go for it.
 You can compare your Internet TV streaming options here.

 In an office environment, you tend to do a lot of movement relative to what you do at home.
 You might even rack up thousands of steps just getting to work on your commute.
 Then you go to meetings, walk about talking to colleagues and even just go out for lunch and coffee.
 All of that goes out the window at home unless you force it.

-There can be plenty of distractions at home that you rarely experience in a workplace.
-That has become even worse now that many of us are working at home during coronavirus alongside kids thanks to the closure of schools.
-Be it your children, your partner in the kitchen, the next-door neighbour’s dog, the people renovating across the road, garbage trucks or whatever, the domestic experience can be quite distracting.
+There can be plenty of distractions at home you rarely experience in a workplace.
+That’s become even worse now that many of us are working at home during coronavirus alongside kids thanks to the closure of schools.
+Be it your children, your partner in the kitchen, the next-door neighbour’s dog, the people renovating across the road, garbage trucks, or whatever, the domestic experience can be quite distracting.